seldon1000/NextPass/README.md

 # Build and run
-NextPass is built entirely using Jetpack Compose toolkit, hence Android Studio Arctic Fox (currently Beta branch) or Bumblebee (currently Canary branch, recommended, used to develop version 1.0) and Kotlin >=1.4.32 are **required** to build the app without issues.
-Just import the project from Version Control, let Gradle do its (endless) magic and then build&run.<br />Nextcloud app is required by NextPass to work and communicate with the Nextcloud server: you can install it yourself from  the official GitHub repo, Play Store or FDroid, or you can just open NextPass and you will be redirected to Nextcloud's Play Store page at some point.<br />Note that Passwords (https://apps.nextcloud.com/apps/passwords) needs to be installed on your server.
+Android Studio Arctic Fox (currently Beta branch) or Bumblebee (currently Canary branch, recommended) and Kotlin >=1.4.32 are **required** to build the app without issues.
+Just import the project from Version Control, let Gradle do its (endless) magic and then build&run. **Do not change gradle and proguard configuration**.<br />Note that Passwords (https://apps.nextcloud.com/apps/passwords) needs to be installed on your server.

+# Technologies
+NextPass is built using only the latest and greatest.
+It is 100% Kotlin and a single-activity app.
+Starting from version 2.0.0, NextPass does not use third party Java libraries anymore.
+As of now, NextPass uses Ktor library to make netowrk request, with its http engine CIO to garantee concurrency, ans Kotlinx-serialization library to manage json responses.<br />NextPass also relies on Jetpack Compose to build the UI.
+These technologies project NextPass into the future (or just the present, perhaps).

 # Requirements